san-sei/documents/content/en/docs/prologue/introduction.md

           <input type="radio" id="tab3" name="tabGroup1" class="tab">
           <label for="tab3" class="tab3">Hardware Security Key</label>
           <div class="tab__content">
-            <p>The first option as a device when assigning a security key, is Smartphone.
-When you are done with the specifications, an email      containing an activation link will be sent to the user’s email address to let user activate his smartphone as a security key.</p>
+            <p>The first option as a device is Smartphone for which an email containing an activation link will be sent to the user’s email address to let user activate their smartphone as a security key.</p>
             <p><a href="/docs/administration/enrollment/" style=" padding-bottom: 24px;">Smartphone as a security key device</a></p>
           </div>
           <div class="tab__content">